jackdewinter/pymarkdown/docs/rules/rule_md004.md

     * At each level
 ```

-Note that while these examples contain three level of Unordered Lists for
+Note that while these examples have three level of Unordered Lists for
 illustration purposes, there is no limit to the number of sublist levels
 that are tracked.